A network is only as strong as its members.

 1. Develop a fundraising program

-As a non-profit organization, your organization will live and die on the dues you’re able to collect.
+As a non-profit organization, your organization will likely live and die on membership dues.
 However, you cannot rely on dues alone if you want to grow your operations or take on more ambitious projects.

 For that, you need to fundraise.

-Fundraising can be a tricky thing for many alumni associations because consistently soliciting fundraising efforts from your members can feel like you’re always requesting money.
+Fundraising can be a tricky thing for many alumni associations because consistently soliciting your members can feel like you’re always requesting money.

-And unfortunately, that can have the adverse effect of putting off potential members, and ultimately weaken your alumni engagement overall.
+And unfortunately, that can have the adverse effect of putting off potential donors and, ultimately, weaken your alumni engagement overall.